 Meals during this first phase of two weeks will usually consist of small amounts of healthy fat, with lots of lean protein, legumes and non-starchy vegetable.

-Two mandatory two mandatory snacks of lean protein and vegetables are allowed per day.
+Two mandatory snacks of lean protein and vegetables are allowed per day.

 The target weight-loss for this phase is 8–13 pounds (3.5–6 kg)

 Phase 2: Day Fifteen to Achievement of Target Weight

 All foods permitted in Phase 1 are also allowed in Phase 2, with the addition of sources of “good carbs,” such as, whole grains, limited portions of fruit and specific kinds of alcohol.

 The target weight-loss during this period is around 1 to 2 pounds or 0.5–1 kg per week.